GasparyanG/zao/README.md

 addition(1,2);      // This prints '3'.
 ```

-We can call function recursively.
+* You can call a function recursively.
 ```php
 fun fib(n) {
     if (n <= 1) {